Pauls Valley, Oklahoma: History

 When the Santa Fe Railway discontinued its Lone Star route in 1979, the 1905 building fell into disuse.
-By 1985, the BNSF Railway (which had bought the Santa Fe Railway, had obtained a permit to raze the old depot.
+By 1985, the railroad had obtained a permit to raze the old depot.
 Adrienne Grimmet, who was then president of the Pauls Valley Historical Society, started a campaign to save the old structure.
-Her efforts resulted in the city buying the depot from BNSF and turning it over to the historical society for conversion into a museum.
+Her efforts resulted in the city's buying the depot and turning it over to the historical society for conversion into a museum.
 Individuals donated their time and skills, and local businesses either donated or discounted the cost of materials to perform the necessary renovations, which began in 1991.

 In 1999, Amtrak began its Heartland Flyer service between Oklahoma City and Fort Worth, passing through Pauls Valley.
 City officials agreed to build a new waiting room for Amtrak passengers adjacent to the old depot.
 The new Pauls Valley station has a climate-controlled waiting area and restrooms, but is unstaffed, having no ticketing or baggage handling facilities.
 It also has a 10-car parking lot outside.
 The architecture was designed to be compatible with the old Santa Fe-style building.

 The Oklahoma Cartoonists Hall of Fame, located in the Toy and Action Figure Museum, was opened in Pauls Valley in 2005.